Towards Understanding Political Interactions on Instagram: Results

 \section{Results}

-In this section we report our results.
-We start analysing the number of comments and how they are distributed across commenters.
+In this section we start analysing the number of comments and how they are distributed across commenters.
 We then focus on the comment length and the speed at which they are created after a post.
 Finally we quantify interactions among commenters analysing mentions.